UniMath/TypeTheory/TypeTheory/Auxiliary/README.md

 Package *Auxiliary*
 ===================================================

+Authors: Benedikt Ahrens, Peter LeFanu Lumsdaine, Vladimir Voevodsky

 Contents
 --------

-We give a per-file overview of the contents of this package:
+The files of this package provide:

 * *Auxiliary.v*
   * Some complementary definitions and results that might be upstreamed into UniMath/UniMath